There are four types of wealth that you should be aware of. I’ll explain why each is important and how to achieve them

 Money is numbers and numbers never end.
 If it takes money to be happy, your search for happiness will never end.

 With that being said, financial wealth can make your life easier and make it easier for you to achieve time wealth (freedom).

 Social Wealth (Support)

 The second type of wealth is your social wealth or social connection in society.
-This is determined by your relationships with other people, such as family, friends, and community.
+Your relationships with others, such as family, friends, and community, determine this.

 The people you surround yourself with will affect your social wealth.

 You can do this by increasing your social connections, spending more time with positive influences, and eliminating negative social connections.

 Take time to nurture the positive connections you have with people.
 You can also rekindle lost relationships with family by reaching out to relatives.

-This will give you have a solid social circle that will support you in the good times and the bad.
+This will give you a solid social circle that will support you in the good and bad times.